 585-3 SYNTHESIS FOR TEACHING IN THE NURSE EDUCATOR ROLE: SEMINAR & PRACTICUM.
-Integrates evidence based practice into the role of the specialty nurse educator who functions as a change agent.
+In this course, the graduate student integrates evidence-based practice into the role of the specialty nurse educator.
+Included 90 hours of practicum.
 Prerequisites: NURS 581, NURS 582 and NURS 586.
+Additional consent required from Adviser.